edauterman/larch/README.md

 Each experiment launches 2 EC2 instances, 1 client and 1 log server, and terminates the instances at the end of the experiment.
 If you interrupt an experiment (e.g. CTRL-C), please check the ec2 console to make sure that the instances are properly terminated.

-Note: Very infrequently, you might see error messages during the throughput experiment in `exp_fido2.py`.
-This is due to the server running out of memory under high client load (we run the server on a small instance and co-locate many clients on a more powerful instance).
-If you see this error, simply restart the experiment.
-We could avoid this by running the server on a larger instance, but we require a relatively small server instance for our benchmarks.
+Note: If you change the instance sizes or parameter settings (i.e. number of clients and number of presignatures) for the throughput experiment in `exp_fido2.py`, it is possible that the log server could run out of memory under high client load (if this happens, you will see error messages from the clients).
+The throughput experiment settings in our scripts are configured to minimize the likelihood of this happening (although we use a small server instance).
+If you see this happen, restart the script and consider adjusting parameter settings.
 A real-world deployment would drop requests if it was ever under load that it could not handle.

 ## Plot figures